top of page

 3 min read

 While we have implemented some Artificial intelligence in our process, we would be foolish not to; it is hardly a miracle cure as it has been touted.
 We are all fascinated by the idea that AI will change things.
 Indeed, in time, if used correctly, it will.
 The potential for Human Resources and Recruiting Agencies to increase recruitment efficiency is not a pipe dream.
-Still, it also doesn't necessarily add exponential improvement to the process and is not without implementation challenges.
-In the recruitment process, There are lots of manual steps that could be automated.
-But does it improve the quality of the hire?
-Does it improve the candidate experience?
+Still, it doesn't necessarily add exponential improvement to the process and is not without implementation challenges.
+In the recruitment process.

 Here are some issues to seriously consider before implementing AI in the recruitment process:

 Do candidates want to use a chatbot to talk to a machine first about one of the essential things in their life, their career?
-Chatbots are great to start a conversation with a candidate in the recruitment process.
+Chatbots are great for starting a conversation with a candidate in the recruitment process.
 Still, they can't answer more challenging questions.
-If you've ever used one and you have a real need to connect, you will know this can be a frustrating experience.
+If you've ever used one and need to connect, you will know this can be a frustrating experience.

 Does Artificial intelligence inadvertently introduce bias into the process?
-If not created in check, hiring algorithms can negatively affect organizations hiring practices.
+Hiring algorithms can negatively affect organizations' hiring practices if not created with care.

 For example, after finding it favored applicants based on words like 'executed' or 'captured' that were more commonly found on men's resumes, Amazon stopped using a hiring algorithm after finding it favored male applicants.
 There are plenty of other examples, and one wonders how many well-qualified women or minorities miss out on opportunities because Artificial intelligence denied their application based on baked-in bias.
-There is also a bias in the human process; however, this may be limited to individuals.
-When discrimination is built into an AI selection process, whether intentional or not.
-This can affect an organization on a massive scale.
+There is also a bias in the human process, which may be limited to individuals.
+When discrimination is built into an AI selection process, intentionally or not, this can affect an organization on a massive scale.

-Candidates may match keywords well, but that that doesn't mean they have the right soft skills or fit well with their organization.
-Teaching a machine to learn to look for matches on soft skills is difficult but not impossible, and even the best Artificial intelligence screening systems are not there yet at being able to evaluate soft skills well.
-Determining the cultural fit has the same challenges.
+Candidates may match keywords well, but that doesn't mean they have the right soft skills or fit well with their organization.
+Teaching a machine to learn to look for matches on soft skills is difficult but not impossible, and even the best Artificial intelligence screening systems are not there yet to evaluate soft skills well.
+Determining cultural fit has the same challenges.

 There is also the issue of 'fairness,' which is a matter of interpretation.
 Who decides what's fair and builds it into the algorithm?
-There is an entire field growing on ethics in AI.
+An entire field is growing on ethics in AI.

-Also, since Artificial intelligence is so new to recruitment, there is a lack of a legal framework around the data large organizations collect on individuals; this is another lagging area and could create serious repercussions for organizations not protecting their collected data with integrity.
+Also, since Artificial intelligence is so new to recruitment, there is a lack of a legal framework around the data large organizations collect on individuals; this is another lagging area that could create serious repercussions for organizations that do not protect their collected data with integrity.

-Artificial intelligence is in its infancy in recruitment but is here to stay
+Artificial intelligence in Hiring is in its Infancy in Recruitment, but it is here to stay

-AI use in recruitment isn't going away and adds value from a productivity perspective leaning more towards larger organizations that tend to get a massive number of applications for a single position.
-Artificial intelligence can speed up and enhances an insurmountable screening process and save hours, if not days of productivity.
+AI use in recruitment isn't going away.
+It adds value from a productivity perspective, leaning more towards larger organizations that tend to get a massive number of applications for a single position.
+Artificial intelligence can speed up and enhance an insurmountable screening process and save hours, if not days, of productivity.

 We should use Artificial intelligence to inform hiring decisions, not make them.
 While I believe in using technology to improve productivity, AI has a long way to go and should be used cautiously to aid in the process.
 AI should not replace human decision-making and should be one of several inflection points when choosing the best candidates to hire for your organization.